Is it bad to eat before sports or exercise?

 Dear Hungry Hoopster,

 It's not necessarily "good" or "bad" to eat before practice or a game — it really depends on what and when you've eaten that day.
-Ideally you want to eat so you have energy, but you don't want to eat so that you feel too full and/or experience discomfort.
+Ideally, you want to eat so you have energy, but you don't want to eat so that you feel too full and/or experience discomfort.
 It's a matter of balance.
 Research shows that eating before exercise, as opposed to exercising on an empty stomach, improves athletic performance.
-Generally, a snack taken before an activity will help fuel you for that practice or game (depending on how long the sport lasts), and also help you from becoming over hungry after the workout.
+Generally, a snack consumed before an activity will help fuel you for that practice or game (depending on how long the sport lasts), and also help you from becoming over hungry after the workout.

 That being said, consider the following:

-- It usually takes our bodies about three or four hours to digest a moderate sized meal and about one or two hours to process a light snack (these numbers depend a lot on the type of food you're eating, not to mention your very own metabolic rate).
+- It usually takes about three or four hours to digest a moderate sized meal and about one or two hours to process a light snack (these numbers depend a lot on the type of food you're eating, not to mention your very own metabolic rate).
 It's a good idea to allow some time for digestion prior to any strenuous activity.

 - Remember to keep well hydrated.
 Our muscles are approximately 70 percent water and dehydrated muscles perform poorly, too.
 Drink water throughout the day.